HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 *   Link to [Library Prep RFC)(https://docs.google.com/document/d/1PdJAd4q775jwnDoavJE_7XajXm0e7a5SGvP2k7DRJHc/edit#heading=h.5ildwmh2beeb)
 *   Possible alternative/Synergistic solution: project or dataset bundles with rigidly defined bundle types
 *   Possible alternative/Synergistic solution: bundle lifecycle (unpublished/in progress vs. published/finished bundles)

+## Definitions
+**Data modality**: A type of data in the HCA, for example NGS scRNA-seq or a particular type of imaging.

+**Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.

+**Co-processing (of data)**: Providing data as input to a single pipeline invocation

+**MR**: Metadata Requirement.
+The term refers to specific metadata requirements for bundles to be able to process in analysis.